lighttroupe/luz/README.md

 Luz has provided interactive visuals at hundreds of venues, festivals, and house parties!

-Luz is perhaps the easiest way to meet people: "Have you tried this yet?" and hand them control of the projected visuals.
+Befriend people: "Have you tried this yet?" and hand them control of the projected visuals.

 Luz is written in Ruby and offloads all the heavy pixel pushing to ffmpeg, OpenGL, and your modern graphics card.